David Zuckerman (politician): State House of Representatives

-State Senate
+Vermont Senate

-Zuckerman ran for Vermont State Senate from Chittenden County in the 2012 elections and won a seat in this six-member, at-large district.
-In the Senate, Zuckerman served on the Agriculture and Education committees; he was vice chairperson of Agriculture, and clerk of Education.

-In his time in the legislature, Zuckerman was involved in the passage of Vermont's civil union and marriage equality laws, workers' rights legislation, increasing the minimum wage, sustainable (economic and environmental) agricultural policy, cannabis policy reform, election law reform, many renewable energy initiatives, progressive taxation policy as well as universal healthcare.

-In January 2014, Zuckerman introduced legislation that would allow for recreational sale and use of cannabis.
-If passed it would allow for possession of up to two ounces of cannabis, and the cultivation of up to 3 plants for anyone 21 and over.
-It would also have the penalty for underage consumption of cannabis be the same as the current penalty for underage drinking.
+Zuckerman served in the Vermont Senate from 2013 to 2017, representing Chittenden County.
+During his tenure, he held leadership roles on the Agriculture and Education Committees, where he applied his experience as an organic farmer to shape agricultural policy.
+Zuckerman was a leading voice for progressive legislation, notably sponsoring S.95, a comprehensive bill to legalize recreational cannabis.
+The bill proposed regulated sales, personal cultivation, penalties aligned with alcohol laws, and the creation of a Marijuana Control Board to oversee the industry.
+He also supported Vermont’s GMO labeling law (Act 120), which aimed to reduce consumer confusion and promote transparency in food labeling.
+On environmental issues, Zuckerman backed renewable energy initiatives, including reforms to Vermont’s Renewable Energy Standard and support for distributed generation and net metering programs.
+His advocacy for workers’ rights included support for legislation expanding wage protections, unemployment compensation, and collective bargaining rights.
+Zuckerman’s legislative record reflects a consistent commitment to social justice, environmental sustainability, and economic equity.

-Lieutenant Governor
+Lieutenant governor

-In 2016, Zuckerman ran for lieutenant governor as a Progressive candidate, earning the endorsement of Bernie Sanders before the August 9 primary.
-He ran unopposed in the Progressive primary, while simultaneously defeating Vermont House Speaker Shap Smith and Representative Kesha Ram to win the Democratic nomination, and went on to defeat Republican Randy Brock in the general election.
+In 2016, Zuckerman ran for lieutenant governor as a Progressive candidate and received Bernie Sanders' endorsement before the August 9 primary.
 Zuckerman was reelected in 2018, defeating Republican Donald H. Turner by a margin of 57% to 39%.

-Zuckerman opted not to seek reelection for a third term in 2020, instead running against Republican incumbent Governor Phil Scott.
-He ran with the support of both the Progressive Party and the Democratic Party, but lost to incumbent Governor Phil Scott by a margin of 68% to 27% in the 2020 general election.
+Zuckerman opted not to seek reelection for a third term in 2020, instead running against Republican incumbent governor Phil Scott.
+He ran with the support of both the Progressive and Democratic Parties, but lost to incumbent governor Phil Scott by a margin of 68% to 27% in the 2020 general election.

 When Lieutenant Governor Molly Gray opted not to run for reelection in order to run in the Democratic primary for Vermont's open U.S. House seat, Zuckerman announced a third campaign for lieutenant governor in 2022.
 He won the Democratic primary and the general election in 2022, defeating Republican nominee Joe Benning by a margin of 54% to 43% and becoming only the second person in Vermont history to be elected to serve non-consecutive terms as lieutenant governor.
+The other being Paul Brigham.

+Zuckerman ran for re-election in 2024, but lost to challenger John S. Rodgers, who received a plurality of the vote, with an initial estimate of 46.2% to 44.6%.
+Green Mountain Peace & Freedom Party nominee Ian Diamondstone finished third with 3.7% percent of the vote.
+Because the Constitution of Vermont requires a majority vote for election as lieutenant governor, the Vermont General Assembly voted on January 9, 2025, to determine the winner.
+Zuckerman conceded the election on November 7, 2024, but did not declare whether he would contest the January legislative election.
+On January 9, Rodgers was officially elected as the 85th Lieutenant Governor by a vote of 158 to 18.